Balasubramanian-pg/Snowpro-Advanced/README.md

 ### <img src="assets/tracker.svg" width="20" height="20" align="top"> Progress Tracker

 Mark topics as you complete them.
 Do not mark something done until you can explain the concept out loud without looking at your notes.
+It also helps to cover the [learning tracks](https://learn.snowflake.com/en/#learningTracks)

 **Domain 1: Data Ingestion and Preparation**
 - [ ] 1.1 Retrieving Data